Search the Coffee Bean Matrix

 You can also check to see if they provide specialty coffee.
 As mentioned earlier, specialty coffee is more trustworthy because of its strict standards.

 Another thing to pay attention to is the cupping score of your brew.
-A higher cupping score, speciality being above 80, is more pure and has a better chance of being mold free.
+A higher cupping score, specialty being above 80, is more pure and has a better chance of being mold free.
 By choosing higher altitude, hand processed or handpicked coffees, you are reducing your risk of mycotoxins.

 Conclusion